okta/okta.github.io/_source/_posts/2018-07-23-social-spring-boot.md

 You'll want to check your Okta OIDC Application's configuration.
 It should match the following photo.
 This is also where you'll get your client ID and client secret. **Note that under "Allowed grant types" the "Implicit (Hybrid)" checkbox is checked (it's not checked by default).**

-{% img blog/social-spring-boot/enable-implcit.png alt:"Enable Implicit Flow" width:"600" %}{: .center-image }
+{% img blog/social-spring-boot/enable-implicit.png alt:"Enable Implicit Flow" width:"600" %}{: .center-image }

 You should be able to run `./mvnw` from the terminal to run the app (you only need to type `./mvnw` because the `pom.xml` specifies a default goal of `spring-boot:run`, so typing `./mvnw` is the same as typing `./mvnw spring-boot:run`).

-To test the app, **log out of your developer.okta.com account** and go to `http://localhost:8080` (Or open an incognito window).
+To test the app, **log out of your developer.okta.com account** and go to `http://localhost:8080` (or open an incognito window).

 If all goes well, you'll be redirected to the example app welcome screen that says: "Social Login, Custom Login, and Spring Boot Example".